OHDSI/StudyProtocolSandbox/SkeletonValidationStudy/readme.md

 # add the work database schema this requires read/write privileges
 cohortDatabaseSchema <- 'your work database schema'

+# if using oracle please set the location of your temp schema
+oracleTempSchema <- NULL

 # the name of the table that will be created in cohortDatabaseSchema to hold the cohorts
 cohortTable <- 'SkeletonValidationStudyCohortTable'